iccugs/DoomEternalTrainer/README.md

-# DoomEternal-CheatEngine-Table
+# DoomEternal-Trainer
-Just some cheats that I made for Doom Eternal for the latest DLC that came out as of the date that I'm uploading the table.
+Just some cheats that I made for Doom Eternal for the latest DLC (Ancient Gods Part 2).

+The CT file is the cheat engine table that I made using a pointer address for the health value and some AutoAssembly scripts for everything else.

+The rest of the repository is an actual fully fleshed out trainer that runs in a C++ console window for Windows.

+If you don't want to go through the trouble of compiling everything from source, just go into the x64/debug folders and use the DOOMEternalTrainer.exe file.